 Sure, the extra features and certain compatibility perks (like unblocking Netflix and working with TOR) are nice, but at the end of the day, it’s speed and security that truly determine the quality of a VPN.

 Although Buffered boasts a highly secure AES-256 encryption, I found myself entirely underwhelmed by their server speeds (especially when you take the price tag into account).

+Remember what they claimed to be?
 “Fastest and most secure VPN”.
+Sadly, not true.

 - Ping: 168ms